lclarkmichalek/rfsb/README.md

 All features not contained in the current version of RFSB are misfeatures until I decided I need them.

 RFSB has a DAG and feels guilty about it.

+# Cool.

+Check out `example/bootstrap/main.go` for an example of 100% of the functionality that rfsb supports..